mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 ##### Open Graph default image

 For pages that don't have a `header.image` assigned in their YAML Front Matter, `site.og_image` will be used as a fallback.
 Use your logo, icon, avatar or something else that is meaningful.
-Just make sure it is place in the `/assets/images/` folder, a minimum size of 120px by 120px, and less than 1MB in file size.
+Just make sure it is placed in the `/assets/images/` folder, has a minimum size of 120px by 120px, and is less than 1MB in file size.

 ```yaml
 og_image: /assets/images/site-logo.png